xNicklaj/EldenBackup/README.md

  What follows is a list of all the different configuration options:

 - `BackupDirectory`, this is the directory in which all your saves will be backed up.
 By default this will be `'%appdata%/EldenRingBackup'`.
 - `BackupIntervalTimeout`, this is the time in minutes between the timeout backups.
-By default five minutes, `10`.
+By default ten minutes, `10`.
 - `BackupOnStartup`, this specifies whether Elden Backup will perform a backup upon startup.
 By default `true`.
 - `EnableLogging`, this specifies whether to create logs or not.
 By default `true`.
 - `EnableSaveListener`, this option enables the automatic backups whenever the game edits the save files.
 By default `true`.